Swan Hellenic

 Casulian Island

-Casulian Island (or Corregidor Island) lies off Siargao's southern coast.
-Rolling palm-covered hills lead to a summit with sweeping Pacific Ocean views.
-Pristine white-sand beaches and secluded turquoise coves ring the shoreline, while vibrant coral reefs thrive in the surrounding waters.
-Visitors flock here to hike the scenic hilltop trails and snorkel among the colourful marine life, making it one of Siargao's most sought-after destinations.
+Casulian Island, also known as Corregidor Island, lies off Siargao’s southern coast.
+Rolling palm covered hills lead to a summit with sweeping Pacific Ocean views.
+Pristine white sand beaches and secluded turquoise coves ring the shoreline.
+Vibrant coral reefs thrive in the surrounding waters.
+Visitors come to hike scenic hilltop trails and snorkel among colourful marine life, making it one of Siargao’s most sought after destinations.

 Casulian Island